Who dreamed he was eating his shoe.

 - In the SpongeBob SquarePants episode "Sleepy Time Suds", Gary recites a limerick to Spongebob with this as the punchline in Gary's dream.
 Long story.

 - Yogi Bear: At one point, when stuck in a cabin in a blizzard, Yogi attempted to serve up a pair of old boots for himself, Boo-boo and Ranger Smith as "Chicken Noodle Shoe" and "Fillet of Sole".
 When neither turned out palatable, he munched down on Ranger Smith's hat.

 - The usual sorts of leather that are used to make shoes are actually perfectly edible, if not exactly palatable — the only problem is that to be water resistant and durable, the leather is generally tanned, which often makes it indigestible, if not outright toxic.
-Rawhide, however, which is tanned using animal grease, remains digestible even after treatment, so in the case of severe hunger rawhide items can be boiled and eaten, or even nibbled as is.
+Rawhide, however, which is not tanned, remains digestible even after treatment, so in the case of severe hunger rawhide items can be boiled and eaten, or even nibbled as is.
 There are many well-documented cases of starving humans surviving on rawhide before getting help.

 - Two women in New York went shopping during a blizzard.
 This led to them getting trapped inside their car from the snow.
 Fortunately, they just went shopping.
 Unfortunately, it was light shopping, as they spent most of the time buying some boots for the winter season.
 They were stuck in there for about two days and eventually they ran out of food.
 So, as a last resort, they had to eat the leather from the boots they bought.
 Fortunately, they were able to live long enough for the snow to melt and allow them to get out.

-- During his first descent of the Amazon River, Franicisco de Orellana and his crew were starving and a combination of sickness and hostile natives prevented them from landing to forage for food, so they were reduced to boiling and eating their boots.
+- During his first descent of the Amazon River, Francisco de Orellana and his crew were starving and a combination of sickness and hostile natives prevented them from landing to forage for food, so they were reduced to boiling and eating their boots.

 - Supposedly Mao Zedong had to resort to this at one point during the revolution days.
 He survived, so it at the very least kept him from starving.